Subscribe Now: 1 Full Year for Only $14.95!

 Description And Comments

-This chart shows you roughly how long you'll wait for DINOSAUR when you visit on a day with a given Animal Kingdom Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+This chart shows you roughly how long you'll wait for DINOSAUR when you visit on a day with a given Disney's Animal Kingdom Crowd Level.
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see DINOSAUR Wait Times.

 - We rate this attraction as Not To Be Missed.